csmir/CSF.NET/README.md

 Building the command map is done in a number of steps to ensure the pipeline can run through it succesfully.

-- [x] Find all types in the provided assembly and check if they inherit `CommandBase<>`.
+- [x] Find all types in the provided assembly and check if they inherit `ModuleBase<>`.
 - [x] Find all methods signed with `CommandAttribute`, if any.
-- [x] Create a new `ModuleInfo` from the found module, and create a new `CommandInfo` for each command within.
+- [x] Create a new `Module` from the found module, and create a new `Command` for each command within.
 - [x] Populate the information with all found `TypeReader`s, `PreconditionAttribute`s, attributes and aliases.
 - [x] Add all aliases for the command to the commandmap, sharing a reference to the same target command.

-> The entire build process resides [here](https://github.com/Rozen4334/CSF.NET/blob/master/Source/CSF/CommandStandardizationFramework.cs).
+> The entire build process resides [here](https://github.com/Rozen4334/CSF.NET/blob/master/Source/CSF/CommandFramework.cs).

 ### 🔗 Pipeline steps: